My noble life story until todayDecember 29, 2019

 I spent many years living with my parents in the Bratislava city centre, in a large flat of one of the oldest Art Nouveau buildings.
 Both of my parents worked for national newspapers and I literally felt like being raised in a very noble manner.
 This starting point of my life gave me the confidence to be a helping hand to my peers.
 With a basic internet knowledge of the old days, I built a community forum for them online.
 I even organised competitions for young artists and animators with some publicity and sponsors.

-When I moved to England between 2006 and 2010, I was suddenly celebrated as an artist-illustrator when I won a nation-wide talent competition organised by Channel 4 television called 4Talent Awards.
+When I moved to England between 2006 and 2010, I was suddenly celebrated as an artist-illustrator when I won a nationwide talent competition organised by Channel 4 television called 4Talent Awards.
 As a direct result, I was invited to the Royal Society of Arts Fellowship in London.
 This shifted my life completely, I was part of luxurious events at different historic landmarks of London.
 I got to attend the same events as many representatives of British or foreign nobility.
-To name a few, it was a private view of Rubens and Brueghel exhibition at the Buckingham Palace Gallery, networking meeting at the Foreign and Commonwealth Office and many more.
+To name a few, it was a private view of the Rubens and Brueghel exhibition at the Buckingham Palace Gallery, networking meetings at the Foreign and Commonwealth Office and many more.
 Princess Royal introduced the President’s lecture at the RSA House and I was honoured to be there too.

 Later, while still living in London, I supported illustrators from Slovakia and the Czech Republic and helped them to find projects abroad, so we made a contribution to international publishing.
 I brought and presented a selection of Slovakian animated shorts to a festival in France and flew to Western Australia to give a lecture about computer art.